is Title I?

-Title I, the cornerstone of the Elementary and Secondary Education Act (ESEA), previously known as No Child Left Behind Act (NCLB).
+Title I, the cornerstone of the Elementary and Secondary Education Act (ESEA), previously known as The Every Student Succeeds Act (ESSA,2105).
 It is the largest federal education program, today.
 Its intent is to help ensure that ALL children have the opportunity to obtain a high quality education and reach proficiency on challenging State academic content and performance standards.

 Title I began with the passage of the Elementary and Secondary Education Act of 1965, which provided federal funding for high-poverty schools to help students who are behind academically and at risk of falling behind.
 Services can include hiring teachers to reduce class size, tutoring, purchase of instructional equipment, materials and supplies, parental involvement activities, professional development, pre-kindergarten programs and hiring paraprofessionals.